 When to Use the Chrome Extension Instead

-- The platform plays videos directly in the browser (not via DRM-protected players)
+- The platform plays directly in the browser (not via DRM-protected players)

 - The video URL is accessible

-Simply open the video in Chrome, click the VidNotes extension, and select "Transcribe This Video."
+Open the video in Chrome, click the VidNotes extension, pick "Transcribe This Video."

 VidNotes vs. Manual Transcription vs. Platform Captions